NilPointer-Software/bdfd-wiki/src/bdscript/userLeaderboard.md

 # $userLeaderboard
-Returns the top 10 user's username and value for a given user variable.
+Returns the top 10 users' usernames and values for a given user variable.

 > 📌 [`$userLeaderboard`](./userLeaderboard.md) automatically generates a description.
 So, [`$description`](./description.md) of index `1` should be avoided in the code.